-The general business credit (but not the Indian employment credit, the work opportunity credit, the welfare-to-work credit, or the empowerment zone employment credit).
+The general business credit (excluding the Indian employment credit, the work opportunity credit, the welfare-to-work credit, and the empowerment zone employment credit).
 See Form 3800, General Business Credit.

-Enter the total amount of qualified credits on line 21 and attach the appropriate forms.
+Enter the total amount of qualified credits on line 21 and attach the applicable credit forms.

-Line 22.
+Line 22-Total tax.
 If the political organization must recapture any of the qualified electric vehicle credit, include the amount of the recapture in the total for line 22.
 On the dotted line next to the entry space, write "QEV recapture" and the amount.
 See Regulations section 1.30-1 for details on how to figure the recapture.

+Additional Information

-Additional Information Question 1
+Question 1